 Ayers Rock Australia

-Uluru sits within the Uluru-Kata Tjuta National Park, a UNESCO World Heritage site jointly managed by the Anangu and Parks Australia.
-The park also contains Kata Tjuta (the Olgas), a striking collection of 36 domed rock formations located roughly 50 kilometres west of Uluru.
-Together these two formations form the spiritual and geographical heart of the region.
+Uluru sits within Uluru-Kata Tjuta National Park, a UNESCO World Heritage site jointly managed by the Anangu and Parks Australia.
+The park also contains Kata Tjuta (the Olgas), 36 domed rock formations about 50 kilometres west of Uluru.
+Together they form the spiritual and geographic centre of the region.

 What to See